iamdcj/javascripts/src/scope/lexical-scope/README.md

 ### Lexing

-During compilation there is a ‘lexing’ phase which analyses the source code the author has written - the engine's lexer takes the following steps to determine lexical scope during the lexing phase;
+During compilation there is a ‘lexing’ phase which analyses the source code the author has written - the engine's lexer takes the following steps to determine lexical scope of the program;

 1. **Analyses source** - traverses the different parts of the program.
 2. **Generates scopes** -
    1. generates global lexical environment.
-   2. for each function or block it encounters a new lexical environment(scope)) is created.
+   2. for each function or block it encounters a new local lexical environment(scope) is created.

 ---